Average Customer Rating: 4.5/5

 By bus: getting around Benidorm is easy, as there's an excellent bus service, with bus stops located throughout the resort.
 The buses are regular and cheap, with colour-coded routes for easy navigation.

 By tram: the affordable tram service is handy for day trips, running to neighbouring Alicante, the airport and larger attractions like theme parks.
 The trams run approximately every 30 minutes.

-By taxi: Taxis are plentiful in Benidorm, with a number of taxi ranks located throughout the resort and at the airport, you’ll be able to grab a lift easily.
+By taxi: With a number of taxi ranks located throughout the resort and at the airport, you’ll be able to grab a lift easily.
 Taxis can also be flagged down and are a good option for short journeys.
 Just remember to agree the fare before you set off.

 In Benidorm, you'll find plenty of events happening throughout the year.
-The beginning of November marks Benidorm’s fiesta week, in honour of the town’s patron saint, St James.
+The beginning of November marks the Benidorm Fiestas, a week that honours the town’s patron saint, St James.
 The festivities span six days, and include traditional events and religious processions in addition to parties, competitions and a huge firework display on the beach at the end of the week.

-Summer electro festival: In August, Benidorm hosts Electrobeach, a two day festival featuring big names from the world of electro.
+In August, this destination hosts Electrobeach, a two-day festival featuring big names from the world of electro.
 The concerts take place outdoors for the biggest crowds and room for dancing the hot nights away.
 Headliners have included Richie Hawtin and Carl Cox.